 Bioenergetic body-mind psychotherapy has a very clear focus on supporting the free flow of life in a person.
 That is, bioenergetics focuses on enlivening, rather than simply “removing” troubling behaviors.

-Much of the difficulty that people suffer – from a bioenergetic perspective – is a result of natural and healthy instinctual strivings (e.g., to survive, to connect with others, to feel good about the self, to seek pleasure, to feel fully, to take initiative in service of the self, and so forth) are hindered by early and often traumatic experiences.
+From a bioenergetic perspective, many of the difficulties that people suffer are a result of early (often traumatic) experiences that interfere with our natural and healthy instinctual strivings.
+That is, there is interference with our natural urges to feel safe, to connect with others, to feel good about ourselves, to seek pleasure, to feel fully, to take initiative in service of the self, and so forth).
 And thus, many difficulties arise in our lives because our natural and healthy strivings, motivations, and instincts get frozen.
 Or those instincts get re-directed in ways that are not fully life-affirming.

 For example, we may learn through early experience that we can’t or should’t make mistakes – and that we only get positive attention when we are “perfect.”
 This means we increasingly must live from an image of what we “should” be, rather than being able to pursue things that please us, and do them imperfectly.
 We cannot be a whole self, we cannot make mistakes, and we struggle if we fail at something, or can’t accept or let others see our struggles or imperfections.
 Guilt, shame, anger, and hurt emerge in this scenario – but perhaps never get to see the light of day because they too are “imperfect” feelings.